themagicalmammal/howtolinux/README.md

  ```
  ![addmode](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/addmode.png) <br />

-  #### [Problem] The resolution goes away after reboot.
+  #### [Problem] The resolution goes away after a reboot.
- **Ans -** Add all the final lines to .profile so every time a session is created the lines will run and resolution will be automatically added.
+ **Ans -** Add all the final lines to .profile so every time a session starts, the code runs, the custom resolution gets added.
  ```bash
  sudo gedit ~/.profile
  ```
  ![profile](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/profile.png)

  #### [Problem] What about other refresh rates? <br />
  **Ans -** You have to experiment with cvt a bit to find which refresh rates should be.
- As my refresh rate is from 0 - 120.
+My refresh rate is from 60hz to 120hz.
 I did some experimentation and added some resolution. <br />

- Like if your refresh rate supports 120 you can directly do this.
+ Like if your display supports 120 hertz
  ```bash
  cvt 1920 1080 120
  ```
  <custom-120>

- Finally I added these resolutions
+ Finally, I added these resolutions
  ```bash
  xrandr --newmode "1920x1080_120.00"  369.50  1920 2080 2288 2656  1080 1083 1088 1160 -hsync +vsync
  xrandr --addmode eDP-1 "1920x1080_120.00"